The NBN & the consumer experience: scope & status

 |Handling of complaints

-Deals with the problem that complaints made by some consumers about their migration to, or use of, services on the new Network are not managed effectively.
+Deals with the problem that complaints made by some consumers about their migration to, or use of, services on the NBN are not managed effectively.

 |Intensifying our enforcement and education efforts